danilop/portable-serverless-app/README.md

 aws cloudformation describe-stacks --stack-name PortableServerlessApp
 ```

-The URL of the API is in the response of the describe-stack in Stacks -> Outputs.
+The URL of the API is in the response of describe-stack in Stacks -> Outputs.

 Try the plain URL or with a name adding at the end of the API Gateway endpoint `?name=Your%20Name`